Dorothea Jordan: Later life and death

 In 1814, when her son-in-law, Thomas Alsop, became heavily in debt, Jordan returned to the stage to help pay off that debt.
-Prince William took legal action and removed their remaining daughters from her care, and ended Jordan's yearly stipend.
-Jordan had written letters to British theatres and newspapers pleading with them to rehire her, acknowledging her prior affairs and business dealings with some of her past companions.
+Prince William took legal action and removed their remaining daughters from her care and ended Jordan's yearly stipend.
+Jordan had written letters to British theatres and newspapers pleading with them to rehire her, acknowledging her previous affairs and business dealings with some of her past companions.

-Jordan sold her home in 1815 and moved to Boulogne, France, assuming the alias Mrs James or Madame James or Mrs Johnson.
+Jordan sold her home in 1815 and moved to Boulogne, France, assuming the alias Mrs. James or Madame James or Mrs. Johnson.
 Not having been summoned back to England, she moved to Versailles by the end of the year.
 Soon after, she moved to Saint-Cloud, near Paris.
-While in France, she was defrauded by her eldest daughter, Frances and son-in-law, Thomas Alsop after they accumulated large sums of debt in her name.
-During this time, both her mental and physical health declined, and she suffered from ‘bilious attacks, pains in her side, swollen ankles, shortness of breath and increasing general weakness’.
+While in France, she was defrauded by her eldest daughter, Frances, and son-in-law, Thomas Alsop, after they accumulated large sums of debt in her name.
+During this time, both her mental and physical health declined, and she suffered from "bilious attacks, pains in her side, swollen ankles, shortness of breath and increasing general weakness".
 She wrote in a letter "it is not, believe me, the feelings of pride, avarice, or the absence of those comforts I have all my life been accustomed to, that is killing me by inches; it is the loss of my only remaining comfort, the hope I used to live on from time to time, of seeing my children".

 She died alone on 5 July 1816 from a ruptured blood vessel caused by violent inflammation of the chest.
-She was buried in the town cemetery.
+She was buried in the town cemetery of Saint-Cloud.